Reflecting on RWBY Part 1: The Rewatch

 I think what struck me the most from my rewatch was how much RWBY evolved from Volume 1 to Volume 9, while at the same time in some ways was established firmly early on.
 If you put “Ruby Rose” and “Of Solitude And Self” beside each other, they’re worlds apart in terms of production values, yet they’re still recognizably the same show.
 RWBY would evolve in style, narrative, and tone, wrestle with genre shifts and worldbuilding, and step up dramatically in production quality.
 But several key elements- expressive and likeable characters, bright and colourful designs, intense fight scenes, and epic music- were established from the very beginning.

 This isn’t per se a criticism of the series itself, but I was disappointed with the quality of the Blu-ray releases, both the Cinedigm and WB ones.
-The picture quality is good, probably the best of any way of viewing RWBY, but the audio mixing is poor, with crushed dialogue, flat music, and almost no sound effects, for all volumes except 9.
+The picture quality is good, probably the best of any way of viewing RWBY, but the audio mixing is poor, with crushed dialogue, flat music, and almost no surround effects, for all volumes except 9.
 One volume didn’t have subtitles available, another didn’t have a proper “movie” version, instead playing each episode with opening and closing titles.
 The Volume 1-6 set doesn’t include the special features discs for volumes that had them.
 I’m happy to own them, but I wish they were nicer.

 In the next part, I’ll go deeper into what I think worked, what I think didn’t, and why that might have been.
 No ETA on that- it’s going to take a while to write, and I might take a detour to rewatch some of the side material.
 There will be a third part of this series, too, which will be all about how RWBY influenced me as a creator.
 I’ll definitely be talking about the FNDM as well, but I’m not sure yet whether that’s going to be in part 2 or part 3 or spread across both.